admturner/beluga/README.md

 # Beluga 🐳

-Beluga is a local development environment for WordPress plugins and themes.
+Beluga is a local development environment for WordPress.
 It uses [Docker](https://www.docker.com/) and Docker Compose.

-Beluga is still in development, but the stable branch should work to provide a basic WordPress plugin and theme development environment.
+Beluga is still in development, but the stable branch should work to provide a basic WordPress development environment.

 ## How to Use